-(j) RUS Cushion of Credit
+(k) RUS Cushion of Credit

 In 2018, Big Rivers began participating in the cushion of credit program administered by the RUS in conjunction with the execution of the 2018 W8 and X8 RUS Guaranteed FFB Loans.
-Under the cushion of credit program, RUS borrowers may make voluntary irrevocable deposits into the cushion of credit account which, during 2020, accrued interest at an annual rate of 4.75%.
+Under the cushion of credit program, RUS borrowers may make voluntary irrevocable deposits into the cushion of credit account.
 Per the terms of the RUS' commitment to guarantee Big Rivers' W8 and X8 Loans, Big Rivers agreed to make an initial deposit of \$3,200 to the cushion of credit account upon receipt of the loan funds and to make additional deposits, as needed, so that the balance at the beginning of each year going forward is equal to or greater than the annual payments due on the W8 and X8 Loans during the year.
-The interest rate dropped from 5% to 4% on October 1, 2020 and will become a variable rate on October 1, 2021.
+The interest rate dropped from 5% to 4% on October 1, 2020 and became a variable rate, which is equal to the one-year Treasury rate as of October 1 of each year.
+The rate in effect as of December 31, 2021 is 0.09%.
+During 2021, the cushion of credit account accrued interest at an annual rate of 2.99%.

 Big Rivers' amounts in the cushion of credit account (deposits and accrued interest) may only be used to make scheduled principal and interest payments on the W8 and X8 Loans.
-As of December 31, 2020 and 2019, Big Rivers' balance in the RUS cushion of credit account was \$3,658 and \$3,489, respectively, which is included on the Company's balance sheet as a reduction to long-term debt.
+As of December 31, 2021 and 2020, Big Rivers' balance in the RUS cushion of credit account was \$3,769 and \$3,658, respectively, which is included on the Company's balance sheet as a reduction to long-term debt.